 During winter, humidity lessens and showers are scarce.
 The sun shines a lot and temperatures are easier to cope with (81°F/27°C on average).

-It is the best moment to pay a visit to the Islands and go snorkeling, even though trade winds sometimes shake the otherwise quiet ocean.
-August and September are said to be the best months to visit Tahiti and its archipelago.
+It is the best moment to visit and snorkel the Society Island, even though trade winds sometimes disturb the otherwise quiet ocean.
+August and September are said to be the best months to visit the archipelago.

 ADD A SPOT

-You can’t miss them at Sharks Sandbank; common on many other spots, especially in Moorea and Bora Bora lagoons
+You can’t miss them at the Sharks Sandbank; common on many other spots, especially in Moorea, Huahine and Bora Bora lagoons

 Frequent on reefs bordering motus; common in the Coral Garden (Tahaa) and Motu Ofetaro (Raiatea)